rickybustillos/salesforce-patterns/code-style.md

 @isTest
 private class ZipCodeServiceTest {

-    // fixture factory for ZipCodeService
-    public static ZipCodeService newZipCodeService ( String addressResponse ) {
+    // fixture factory for ZipCodeService (should be a separated class for it) public static ZipCodeService newZipCodeService ( String addressResponse ) {

         ZipCodeService service = new ZipCodeService();